Garmin Fishfinder

 GPSMAP®10 Hz Wide-AreaMultiple third-party optionsYes

-• 5 Hz vs. 10 Hz GPS: A 10 Hz receiver updates position ten times per second, providing smoother boat icon movement and more accurate waypoint marking—critical when fishing structure at speed.
+5 Hz vs. 10 Hz GPS: Models with a 10 Hz receiver update your position ten times per second, allowing for smoother boat icon movement and more precise waypoint tracking—critical when navigating quickly over structures.
+Additionally, preloaded contour lines and hazard markers help you avoid potential dangers and identify promising fishing spots without manual chart plotting.

 1.3 Network Compatibility & Connectivity

-• Wireless Updates & Data Sharing: Use the Garmin ActiveCaptain® smartphone app to download updates, share waypoints, and receive smart notifications.
+• Wireless Updates & Data Sharing: Use the Garmin ActiveCaptain® app to download updates, share waypoints, and receive smart notifications.

 2. Selecting the Right Garmin Fishfinder